-- Repairs are fairly simple and inexpensive, and if you are a homeowner some of the EPDM roofing can be done as a DIY project, or you can hire a commercial roofing contractor to do the job.
+- Repairs are fairly simple and inexpensive.
+If you are a homeowner, some of the EPDM roofing can be done as a DIY project, or you can hire a certified commercial roofing contractor to do the job.

 The biggest advantage that EPDM roofing has over the others is its cost.
-At .80 an sq ft, it is the most inexpensive roofing materials.
-It is also easy to install so whether you do it yourself or have commercial roofing contractor install it the costs would still be lower than the other types of roof.
+At .80 cents per sq ft, it is one of the most inexpensive roofing materials.
+It is also easy to install so whether you do it yourself or have a commercial roofing contractor install it the costs would still be lower than the other types of roofing systems.
 Usually, with heavy roofing like Built-up roofing, there are reinforcements needed to the roof deck because of the weight, however, EPDM is very lightweight, so the roof deck doesn't need any kind of reinforcements.

 - Branches, storms or foot traffic during the installation can cause damage to rubber roofing.
 It just needs to be taken care of more than a regular roof when walking on it.

 - Any exterior pieces, like pipes, HVAC systems, and chimneys can pose a risk to your EPDM roofing and cause leaks.

 - EPDM roofing is best installed by a commercial roofing contractor.

 The appearance of this product is the biggest drawback.
 When using for sheds or garages it may not be the worst option, but if installation on the main buildings of a house it can detract from the curb appeal.
 Superheating of the structure that EPDM is installed on can a problem too, this type of flat roofing only comes in black rolls, which absorbs heat easily.
 Yes, you can find other colors available to help reflect the heat from the sun in a warmer climate but that also adds to the cost of your flat roofing system to about 30% more.